ibm-ecosystem-engineering/envizi-workshop-2024/122-3-Create-Scope3-data-using-AccountConnector/readme.md

 <img src="images/Data-PMC-template-populated.png">

-You can refer the sample file `POCAccountSetupandDataLoad_INbank_S3.xlsx` to pick the values to pouplate into this file
+You can refer the sample file `POCAccountSetupandDataLoad_INbank_S3.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_S3.xlsx) or from the shared Box folder to pick the values to pouplate into this file.

 5. Save the file